corynko/README-Generator/README.md

 ## Installation

       * Clone the repository onto your local machine.
-      * navigate to your install location in your terminal, then run npm i inquirer 8.2.4 and npm i fs to install the required scripts.
+      * navigate to your install location in your terminal, then run -- npm i inquirer@8.2.4 -- and -- npm i fs -- to install the required scripts.
-      * run node index.js from your terminal
+      * run -- node index.js -- from your terminal
       * follow the on-screen prompts, as seen in the screenshots below!

 ## Usage